PostgreSQL UUIDv7 Performance Benchmark: Native vs Custom Implementations

 PriorityRecommendationWhy

-Human ReadabilityULIDCase-insensitive, 26-byte compact storage, lexicographic sorting
+Human ReadabilityULIDCase-insensitive, 26-byte compact storage, lexicographic sorting; throughput leader (23,160 ops/sec on PG17)

 Type SafetyTypeIDPrevents ID misuse, self-documenting, API clarity